hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove one or more containers.
-By default this command removes a container if it is empty, but you may use the `--force` flag to delete non-empty containers.
-Be careful with this flag or you could have a really bad day.
+By default this command removes a container if it is empty, but you may use the `--force` flag to delete non-empty containers.  **!Important: Be careful with this flag or you could have a really bad day.**

 ###Examples
 Delete 'my_container' (if empty):